 - When the process is complete, strain the plant material from the oil.

 - The infused butter or oil can then be used to make any cannabis product, including THC and CBD oils and tinctures, gummies, brownies, and other edibles or giftable cooking oils.

 2. Slow Cooker Method

 Many folks opt for the slow cooker or crockpot method because it can help infuse your medical cannabis over low heat for over an extended period of time.
 This method is also called the water bath method.

 Decarbing in the crockpot results in, at most, a 70% decarb and will vary from batch to batch.
 Skill level required: intermediate to pro.
 To decarb in the crockpot or slow cooker, you must place your plant material in a water bath, preventing the temperature from going over water’s boiling point of 212 degrees Fahrenheit.
 You can use a mason jar to shelter the cannabis buds from the water.
 The crockpot method is great for maintaining temperature stability but fails to fully and effectively activate all available cannabinoids due to its inability to go beyond 212 degrees leaving it unable to achieve a full decarb.

 - Select your Oil

-When using this method, a thick fat like butter makes the most sense for your infusion.
+When using this method, a thick fat like butter, olive oil, or coconut oil usually makes the most sense for your infusion.